-The unicist future research technology allows building the trends and the future scenarios that are needed to understand the framework of a business.
+The Unicist Business Intelligence together with the Unicist Future Research technology allow building the trends and the future scenarios that are needed to understand the framework of a business.

 Unicist Business Intelligence develops information that includes:

-1) Descriptions, that provide the operational description of the aspects that are being researched.
+1) Descriptions: the operational description of the aspects that are being researched.

-2) Indicators, that are Unicist KPIs that define the results of actions.
+2) Indicators: Unicist KPIs that define the results of actions.

-3) Predictors, that define the future possibilities of businesses.
+3) Predictors: they define the future possibilities of businesses.

 The unicist approach integrates the three universal concepts of business intelligence: